Top 20 Places to Spend Christmas in Canada

 Canada’s largest city certainly knows how to do Christmas.
 Attracting half a million people each November, Toronto’s Santa Claus Parade is one of the biggest in the world.
 And throughout the month of December, you can take in the Christmas market in the charming Distillery District, as well as the Cavalcade of Lights—a festival that kicks off with the lighting of a massive Christmas tree in Nathan Phillips Square, in front of City Hall.
 Still not convinced the Big Smoke is the best place to spend Christmas in Canada?
 Here are 50 more reasons to fall in love with Toronto.

 Where to Spend Christmas in Canada: Ottawa

 Beginning with an illumination ceremony in early December, the nation’s capital bathes the Parliament Buildings in dramatic lights with the prime minister often flipping the switch himself.
 The ceremony also includes free hot chocolate, Christmas caroling and Beaver Tails, and is followed by a solid month of beauty: both Parliament Hill and more than 60 sites along Confederation Boulevard feature lovely illumination displays.
-Here are four more reasons to fall in love with Ottawa this winter.
+Once you’ve seen the sights, check out these incredible day trips from Ottawa.

 Where to Spend Christmas in Canada: Niagara Falls, Ontario

 How do you make one of Canada’s most awe-inspiring natural wonders even more impressive?
 A spectacular light show, of course!
 The illumination of the majestic waterfalls is part of Niagara Falls’ annual Winter Festival of Lights, which sees more than three million lights strung throughout the city, including the world’s largest Canadian/American illuminated flag.
 There are also weekly fireworks over the falls for the duration of the festival, and a number of other festive events, including musicals, shopping fairs and concerts.

 Where to Spend Christmas in Canada: Saskatoon